ToirovSadi/Deep_Learning_course/README.md

 ### **Task3_Image_Classification**

 The whole task is to classify images from provided dataset in Kaggle.
 The dataset contains around 20000 images of simpsons cartoon.
 The goal is to train a model to predict a certain character from that cartoon.
 The dataset contains 42 classes.
 First I tried with a simple CNN model and then I used transfer learning with EfficientNet-b2 model.
 The results are shown in the notebook.
 With simple CNN my model get overfitting, but with transfer learning I got a good result in 30 epochs.

+### **Task4_Image_Segmantation**

+The main challenge in this task was to write a good model to do semantic segmantation.
+Images are takes from PH2Dataset, which has 200 images.
+First we implement the SegNet model with different loss functions like DiceLoss, IoULoss, FocalLoss, SSLoss(Structural Similarity Loss), BCELoss.
+As you can see from the plots SegNet model is quite good, and learned a lot.
+And we also were asked to implement UNet architecture and also it's alternatives.
+We experimented these models with the same loss functions as in SegNet.
+Of course UNet got higher IoU than SegNet model.
+At the end of the notebook you can find all the loss and IoU plots that we got for each model.